epiphyt/impressum/readme.txt

 = Can I really use this plugin free of charge? =

 Yes.
 Impressum is and always will be available for free.
-However, if your site is legally operated by a legal entity who's not an individual person, you must install _Impressum Plus_, in order to use all fields necessary for your legal entity.
+However, if your site is legally operated by a legal entity who's not an individual person, you must install Impressum Plus, in order to use all fields necessary for your legal entity.
 Get it from here: [https://impressum.plus/en/](https://impressum.plus/en/).

 = Does Impressum share any of my data?
 (GDPR) =